-Kool-Aid acted as a commercial sponsor when The Monkees television series debuted in syndication on CBS in the fall of 1969.
+Kool-Aid acted as a commercial sponsor when The Monkees television series debuted in reruns on CBS in the fall of 1969.

 Micky, Mike, and Davy filmed a Kool-Aid commercial in February 1970 at a San Diego amusement park.
 Photos of Micky and Davy driving bumper cars will later appear on the back cover of Changes.